loco-rs/loco/docs-site/content/docs/getting-started/config.md

 An environment is picked up automatically based on:

-- A command line flag: `rr start --environment production`, if not given, fallback to
+- A command line flag: `cargo loco start --environment production`, if not given, fallback to
 - `LOCO_ENV` or `RAILS_ENV` or `NODE_ENV`

 When nothing is given, the default value is `development`.